Jon Prezant

 Couples Therapy: $250 for a 60-minute session

-I am currently in-network with Aetna.
-If you do not have Aetna, I can provide you with a detailed superbill (receipt) that you can submit to your insurance company for potential out-of-network reimbursement.
+I am an out-of-network provider.
+I can provide you with a detailed superbill (receipt) that you can submit to your insurance company for potential out-of-network reimbursement.
 Many clients receive partial reimbursement for out-of-network mental health services, though coverage varies by plan.

 I recommend contacting your insurance provider to ask about: